Comprehensive Update in Neurology for Primary Care and Other Providers

 Le Havre, France - Although the harbor of Le Havre was greatly destroyed in World War II, it was rebuilt and continues to be an important port city in Normandy.
 Explore the Normandy coastline with a walk along Ètretat’s cliff-top paths for a view of steep chalk rocks with impressive needle-like formations, which have inspired many well-known artists.
 Nearby, is the city of Honfleur, where the Seine meets the Atlantic.
 This harbor town is regarded as a jewel on the Côte Fleurie and is a wonderful way to spend an afternoon.

-Amsterdam, The Netherlands - Amsterdam is a great city to discover the charms of northern Europe.
+Amsterdam, The Netherlands - Amsterdam is a great city in which to discover the charms of northern Europe.
 The graceful canals of its central district are lined with beautiful gabled houses.
-It's many, grand art museums display masterpieces of Rembrandt and Vermeer and the largest collection of Van Gogh's work is found here.
+It's many grand art museums display masterpieces of Rembrandt and Vermeer, and the largest collection of Van Gogh's work is found here.
 Fine food is also easy to find along with ample opportunities for shopping (including excellent vintage finds).
-This great city is well worth a day or two's stay before your cruise.
+This great city is well worth a day or two's stay before or after your cruise.

 Our staff can assist you with all your travel arrangements.